127-00-1/127-00-1/README.md

 ## Just a random guy

-- 🔭 Currently working on my college course
+- 🔭 Currently working on Learning java and earning P's
 - 🌱 I’m currently learning your mum
 - 👯 Only INZO collaboration
 - 🥅 2022 Goals: Learn your dad >:)